 Adjustments in academic accommodations are common as the effects of disabilities may ebb and flow and because classes and learning environments change.
-Contact your CAR primary advisor to discuss any accommodations changes you may need to your Letter of Accommodation.
+Contact your CAR Accommodation Specialist to discuss any accommodations changes you may need to your Letter of Accommodation.

 Lane does not conduct any diagnostic testing, but we can give you a list of resources in the community who do.
 The list is informational, not an endorsement of any particular tester.

 No. Students do not pay for disability accommodations.

 CAR can assist students in identifying the most efficient routes around campus.
 Students needing personal assistance (i.e. pushed in a wheelchair) will need to make their own arrangements.
 In some situations, distance learning may be a good option.

 Most likely, no. Students generally work with class peers who volunteer as notetakers.